mc-imperial/gpuverify/Documentation/developer_guide.rst

       #The path to the Bugle Source directory.
 The include-blang/ folder should be in there
       bugleSrcDir = rootDir + "/bugle/src"

       #The Path to the directory where the "bugle" executable can be found.
       bugleBinDir = rootDir + "/bugle/build"

       #The path to the directory where libclc can be found.
 The nvptx--bugle/ and generic/ folders should be in there
       libclcDir = rootDir + "/libclc"

       #The path to the llvm Source directory.
       llvmSrcDir = rootDir + "/llvm_and_clang/src"

       #The path to the directory containing the llvm binaries. llvm-nm, clang and opt should be in there
       llvmBinDir = rootDir + "/llvm_and_clang/build/Release/bin"

       #The path containing the llvm libraries
       llvmLibDir = rootDir + "/llvm_and_clang/build/Release/lib"

       #The path to the directory containing GPUVerifyVCGen.exe
       gpuVerifyVCGenBinDir = rootDir + "/gpuverify/GPUVerifyVCGen/bin/Release"

       #The path to the directory containing GPUVerifyBoogieDriver.exe
       gpuVerifyBoogieDriverBinDir = rootDir + "/gpuverify/GPUVerifyBoogieDriver/bin/Release"

       #The path to the z3 Source directory.
       z3SrcDir = rootDir + "/z3"

       #The path to the directory containing z3.exe
       z3BinDir = rootDir + "/z3/build"

-      #The path to the directory containing cvc4.exe
-      cvc4BinDir = None

 #.
 (Optional) Build the documentation.
 This requires the Sphinx python module,
    which you can install using ``easy_install``.::